 Should you be unable to complete your project by the end date of your project period because of extenuating or unusual circumstances beyond your control, you may request a time extension using the Extension Request in Appendix F. A fillable PDF request form is also available on the LWCF website.
 Time extension requests MUST be made at least six months before your original project period expires to ensure funding remains available for your project.
-When reviewing your request, GMS staff may require additional information from you such as a revised schedule for completing key milestones and an assurance that the project is still viable.
+GMS will require a revised schedule for completing key milestones and an assurance that the project is still viable.
 The form should be emailed to mpsgrants@dnr.mo.gov.